Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 https://www.beyondleather.dk/

-BioFluff BioFluff® Fur Plant-derived USA 2022 Ashwariya Lahariya, Martin Stüebler.
+BioFluff (Bio-Fluff Inc.) SAVIAN Fur Plant-derived USA 2022 Martin Stüebler, Roni Gamzon, Steven Usdan

-BioFluff is a biotech company that is creating a 100% plant-based and biodegradable fur to help the fashion industry replace animal farming and plastic fur.
-BioFluff’s provisional patented technology uses plant fibers from several unusual fiber plants – organic in nature, and some from agricultural waste.
-They are augmented in a fiber pretreatment process to extract technical fibers that are indistinguishable from animal hair in length, shape, softness, and durability.
-These fibers are assembled with minor retrofitting of existing mechanical processes to mimic different types of animal hair.
+BioFluff is a Biomaterials company that is creating 100% plant-based and biodegradable materials, currently operating their brand SAVIAN to help the fashion industry prevent animal farming and replace plastic fur.
+BioFluff’s provisional patented technology uses plant fibres from several unusual fibre plants – organic in nature, and some from agricultural waste.
+They are augmented in a fibre pre-treatment process to extract technical fibres that mimic animal hair in length, shape, softness, and durability.
+These fibres are assembled with minor retrofitting of existing mechanical processes to mimic different types of fur and shearling.
+As BioFluff Inc. expands, it will have many different product lines/types, some aimed for luxury/premium fashion, while others will centre around toys or packaging alternatives.
+Working with Ganni, Stella McCartney, and others has given us industry-wide credibility and proved Savian to be a foundational player in the fashion industry’s steps towards carbon neutrality and increased adoption of preferred materials.

 https://bio-fluff.com/